harishghasolia07/CODSOFT/Task_3/README.md

 1. Enter the first number: 5
 2. Enter the addition operator: +
 3. Enter the second number: 3
-4. Click the "Calculate" button or press "Enter."
+4. Click the "=" button.

 The calculator will display: